ideasrule/platon/docs/quickstart.rst

 You can adjust a variety of parameters, including the metallicity (Z) and C/O ratio.
 By default, logZ = 0 and C/O = 0.53.
-Any other value for logZ and C/O in the range -1 < logZ < 3 and 0.2 < C/O < 2 can also be used.
+Any other value for logZ and C/O in the range -1 < logZ < 3 and 0.05 < C/O < 2 can also be used.
 full_output=True indicates you'd like extra information about the atmosphere, which is returned in info_dict.  info_dict includes parameters like the temperatures, pressures, radii, abundances, and molecular weights of each atmospheric layer, and the line of sight optical depth (tau_los) through each layer.

-You can also specify custom abundances, such as by providing the filename or one of the abundance files included in the package (from ExoTransmit).
+You can also specify custom abundances, such as by providing the filename of one of the abundance files included in the package (from ExoTransmit).
 The custom abundance files specified by the user must be compatible with the ExoTransmit format::